 Though most deep breathing techniques are fairly simple and straightforward, their effects are powerful.
 For example, just practicing deep breathing has been shown to reduce depression, boost immune functioning, and elicit broad improvements in health.

 If you’d like to give it a try for yourself, listen to our deep breathing exercise adapted from Dr. Benson’s original technique.
 See below for both video and audio options:

 Click above to play video.

-In recognition of Mental Health Awareness Month, this week we’re focusing on simple mental health self-care strategies that can help keep you balanced and centered.
+This week we’re focusing on simple mental health self-care strategies that can help keep you balanced and centered.

 On Wednesday, you can take an inventory of your sleeping habits and use our sleep hygiene quiz to get personalized feedback on how to improve your sleep.

 We’ll then be getting in touch with nature on Thursday and discussing the Japanese practice of ‘forest bathing’ and how it could give you a new perspective on life.

 So, join us everyday this week for more on mental health self-care strategies.
 And in the comments below, let us know what’s been most helpful for you.